-Under the CCPA, you must have a service provider contract in place with any third parties to process consumers' personal information on your behalf.
+Under the CCPA (CPRA), you must have a service provider contract in place with any third parties to process consumers' personal information on your behalf.
 This service provider contract must:

-All of the CCPA's rules about how to process personal information apply to biometric information.
+All of the CCPA/CPRA's rules about how to process personal information apply to biometric information.
 You must ensure that you:

 - Provide a valid CCPA (CPRA) notice whenever you collect biometric information